If the last few months have proved anything, it’s the importance of where you live and work.

-Most people who aren’t from the island, rent. ecayTrade also does rentals for housing as well as cars, so is well worth a look.
+Most people who aren’t from the island, rent. ecayTrade also does rentals for housing, so is well worth a look.
 You’ll invariably go through a real estate agent, of which there are plenty on the island, and will need rent and deposit in advance, same as you would elsewhere.

 It’s reasonably easy to buy.
 And refreshingly, your commission and bonus will be taken into account alongside your (relatively high) base salary.

-Put it this way, Cayman’s not exactly difficult to look at.
-The island’s built up similar to nearby Miami, and the views are absolutely stunning.
+Cayman’s built up to a similar degree to the nearby Miami, and the views are absolutely stunning.

-Funnily enough, most socialising’s done outdoors.
-And there’s absolutely tonnes to do.
-Plenty of watersports: stand-up paddle boarding, jet skiing, water skiing, kite surfing and parasailing are all quite common.
+There’s absolutely tons to do outdoors here.
+Plenty of watersports: stand-up paddle boarding, jet skiing, water skiing, kite surfing, and parasailing are all quite common.

-For those fond of dry land, you’ll be pleased to know that brunches are a big one.
-And if you need to work off four hours of non-stop champagne on a Sunday, there’s plenty of gyms and a massive yoga scene.
-CrossFit’s big in Cayman too.
+For those fond of dry land, you’ll be happy to hear brunches are a big deal here.
+And if you need to work off four hours of non-stop champagning on a Sunday, there’s plenty of gyms and a massive yoga scene.
+CrossFit’s big here too.

-Arguably one of the strongest draws to setting up shop and establishing yourself on the island is the fact that Cayman’s a tax neutral jurisdiction.
+Arguably one of the strongest draws to establishing yourself on the island is the fact that Cayman’s a tax neutral jurisdiction.
 This means there’s no direct tax to your income.
 The only deductions you’ll see are for health insurance, which everyone in Cayman’s required to have by law.

-The only other deduction’s pension contributions, which don’t kick in until you’ve been on the island 9 months and set up a pension plan:
+The only other deductions are pension contributions, which don’t kick in until you’ve been on the island 9 months and set up a pension plan.